MultiSafepay/docs/content/my-account/invoices.md

 hidden: false
 parentDoc: 62a206ee0298c80058af3aed
 slug: 'invoices'
+excerpt: 'MultiSafepay generates invoices at month end for your records.'
 ---
+> ⚠️ Note
-This page describes invoices MultiSafepay generates for your records at month end.
+> Invoices are for your records only.
 You do **not** need to pay them separately.

 # Merchant/primary account VAT invoices

 Merchant and primary account holders receive a monthly invoice for the total amount of VAT we deduct from your account balance at the end of each month.

-For payment methods where MultiSafepay collects, we are required to charge VAT on processing fees.
+For payment methods where MultiSafepay:

+- Collects, we are required to charge VAT on processing fees.
-For payment methods for which we do **not** collect, VAT is applied via the scheme to avoid double taxation.
+- Does **not** collect, VAT is applied via the scheme to avoid double taxation.
 These transactions are included in invoices with zero VAT value.

-To view VAT invoices in your MultiSafepay dashboard, go to **Finance** > **Invoices**.

 <details id="fees-we-charge-vat-for">
 <summary>Fees we charge VAT for</summary>